casmelad/Mediatr.Go/README.md

 # Mediatr.Go

-Is a library with a small mediator pattern implementation mainly inspired by Mediatr library for .Net
+Is a library with a small mediator pattern implementation for golang mainly inspired by Mediatr library for .Net

 ## Installation